TJ Special Achievement Award

 Co-Author of ‘Go Beyond’ – Your Workplace = Your World (May 2018)

 Neville has over 30 years in HR, L&D, OD, and Leadership Development from his corporate and consulting roles.
-He began with Legal & General, then Abbey National and Barclays.
+He began corporate life with Legal & General, then Abbey National and Barclays.
+He, and the teams he has worked with, have won 23 industry awards.
 He now focuses on the impact of culture, leadership, management, and their development, on the working environment and performance.

 Director of Development,Dods Group